 At SAIntS every student has three lessons of Geography per two week cycle in Years 7, 8 and 9.
 The curriculum at Key Stage 3 covers one unit per term with the aim of giving students a broad and balanced exposure to all major disciplines within the subject.

 Earthquakes & Volcanoes

 Students’ geographical skills, knowledge and understanding are assessed through a series of research-based investigations, in addition to tests and regular homework.

 In Years 10 and 11 we follow the Cambridge IGCSE Geography course which is broadly split into three themes: Population and Settlement

 The examination has three papers which not only assess a students’ knowledge and understanding of course content, but also a variety of skills including investigative fieldwork and cartographic skills.
 There are four lessons of IGCSE Geography across the two week timetable in both Years 10 and 11.

-In Years 12 and 13 we presently follow the AQA GCE Geography AS and A2 specification.
-At AS Level students study two core units (Population and River Studies) and two optional units (currently Desert Environments and Health Issues).
-The course is then assessed through two written papers; one based on content and the other based on skills.
+In Years 12 and 13 we presently follow the Cambridge International AS and A2 Geography specification.
+At AS Level students study three core human units (Population, Migration and Settlement Dynamics) and three core physical units (Hydrology & Fluvial Geomorphology, Atmosphere & Weather and Rocks & Weathering).
+The course is then assessed through two 90 minute written papers.

-At A Level they study four units (Plate Tectonics, Ecosystems, World Cities and Development).
-Assessment is through two written papers; one based on content and the other based on evaluation of a geographical issue.
-There are eight lessons of Geography across the two week timetable in both Years 12 and 13.
+At A Level they study four advanced optional units (currently Hazardous Environments, Hot Arid & Semi-arid Environments, Environmental Management and Global Interdependence).
+Assessment is through two written papers, while there are eight lessons of Geography across the two week timetable in both Years 12 and 13.